Attorney, Writer, Teacher, Mediator, Advocate

 How You Stand to Benefit

 While Dawn offers exceptional competence in adoption law, you need more than that.
 You need a lawyer who can turn book knowledge into a less stressful and more secure adoption for you.
-But, it is still YOUR LIFE.
-You need your questions answered, your choices explained and candid recommendations offered, but, it is your family, your risk, your money and you who loves or dreams of a child.
-You need a smart and experienced partner who will keep you informed, follow the law and legal ethics AND provide educated direction.
+And, it is YOUR LIFE.
+It is your family, your risk, your money and you who loves or dreams of a child.
+You need your questions answered, your choices explained and candid recommendations offered.
+You need a smart and experienced partner who will keep you informed, follow the law and legal ethics AND provide educated direction without making your choices for you.

-The best adoption lawyers know that their job is not just to get you a final order of adoption.
+The best adoption lawyers know that their job is not just to get you a final order of adoption, but to shepherd you toward your goals and around common pitfalls, legal and otherwise.

 You deserve an adoption process that: